 In the Marketplace, clients are trying out writers to determine who will be a good fit for their projects.
 Therefore, the first page that you write for a new client should be considered a sample page that may or may not be accepted.
 You are trying to prove yourself to that client so that they will add you to their Favorite Writer's List, and assign you more work in the future.

 The Marketplace is designed to allow clients to try out writers until they find the ones who they want to work with.
 Likewise, writers can try out clients to find the ones they want to work for.
 Not every client will be a good fit for every writer and vice versa.

 We do not require that clients request revisions, mainly because if they don't like your content the first time, they're likely to reject any revisions as well.
 So at that point you've wasted even more time that you won't get paid for.
-This is one reason why it's important for writers to check out the client stats, ratings and comments on their Client Profiles.
-And, a good reason to leave client comments and ratings.
+This is one reason why it's important for writers to check out the Client Profiles, and a good reason to leave client comments.
 Writers can help each other make informed decisions about which clients they want to work for.

 Writers are not paid for rejected content, and the client has no access to content that they have rejected.
-The rejected content remains in your Not Approved folder and is permanently accessible to you, to use for whatever purpose you choose.
+The rejected content remains in your Declined folder and is permanently accessible to you, to use for whatever purpose you choose.

 You have full exclusive rights to rejected content and the client cannot use it or have access to it.
 You own this content until someone pays you for it.

 Clients have the option to offer writers a lower amount for rejected content, as an acknowledgement of time spent on the content.
 If the client chooses to do so, you will receive an email notification.
 You can then choose to accept the offer or reject it.
 If you accept, the content becomes the property of the client.
 If you reject, you retain ownership of the content.

 If you are notified of a lower offer for rejected content, the job will be in your Pending Offer Review folder, where you can click on View to either accept or reject the offer.